Canadian Science Centre for Human and Animal Health: Community Liaison Committee

 The Community Liaison Committee to the Canadian Science Centre for Human and Animal Health was struck by the ministers of Health and Agriculture in 1999.
 The committee's first meeting took place in January 2000.
-It was to create a basis for and to maintain an atmosphere of public trust and confidence between the centre and the community.

 The committee consists of volunteer members representing a wide range of organizations including community residents, scientists, health care professionals, and agricultural professionals.
 The committee meets at least four times per year, holds regular public information sessions and issues reports on their activities.
 Other laboratories have been modelled on this approach.

 At the committee's request, CSCHAH developed reporting guidelines to determine the extent of communication around any incidents that may take place at the centre.
 This ensures that the committee and others are apprised of incidents of any significance in a timely manner plus they have access to information on each and every incident no matter how minor, at their meetings.